Kucoin/kucoin-api-docs/source/localizable/index.html.md

 --------- | ------- | -----------
-symbol | string | unique code of symbol, it would not change after  renaming name | string | Name of trading pair, it would change after renaming baseCurrency | string | Base currency quoteCurrency | string | Quote currency baseMinSize | string | Minimum order quantity quoteMinSize | string | Minimum order amount baseMaxSize | string | Maximum order quantity quoteMaxSize | string | Maximum order amount baseIncrement | string | Market order: quantity increment quoteIncrement | string | Market order: amount increment priceIncrement | string | Limit order: price increment enableTrading | boolean | Available for transaction or not
+symbol | string | unique code of symbol, it would not change after  renaming name | string | Name of trading pair, it would change after renaming baseCurrency | string | Base currency,e.g. BTC. quoteCurrency | string | Quote currency,e.g. USDT. baseMinSize | string | Use when placing a quantity order,minimum order quantity must satisfy baseMinSize. quoteMinSize | string | Use when placing a funds order,minimum order funds must satisfy quoteMinSize. baseMaxSize | string | Use when placing a quantity order,maximum order quantity must satisfy baseMaxSize. quoteMaxSize | string | Use when placing a funds order,maximum order funds must satisfy quoteMaxSize. baseIncrement | string | The value is used for placing a quantity order and size must satisfy an integer multiple of baseIncrement when placing an quantity order. quoteIncrement | string | The value is used for placing a funds order and funds/quote must satisfy an integer multiple of quoteIncrement when placing an funds order. priceIncrement | string | The value is used when entering the price and price must satisfy an integer multiple of priceIncrement. enableTrading | boolean | Available for transaction or not.

 The **baseMinSize** and **baseMaxSize** fields define the min and max order size.
 The **priceIncrement** field specifies the min order price as well as the price increment.This also applies to **quote** currency.